 Monk Fruit Sweetener can be used anywhere regular sugar is used.

-The amount you use can vary between different brands based on what other ingredients may be included.
+The amount you use can vary between brands based on what other ingredients may be included.

-While some recommend substituting the same amount of monk fruit sweetener for sugar, others recommend cutting the amount of sweetener in half.
+While some recommend substituting the same amount of monk fruit sweetener for sugar, others recommend cutting the sweetener in half.

 Monk Fruit Sweetener is a natural sweetener 100-250 times sweeter than sugar but does not contain calories or carbohydrates.

-Yacón syrup comes from the roots of the yacón plant, a tuber widely grown in South America.
+Yacón syrup comes from the roots of the yacón plant, a tuber that is widely grown in South America.